AKB48: 2018–2021: Produce 48, impact of COVID-19 pandemic

 On May 22, 2021, the last 1st Generation member, Minami Minegishi held her graduation concert entitled Minegishi Minami Graduation Concert ～Sakura no Sakanai Haru Wanai～ on Pia Arena MM.
 Also, Team 8 held the last leg of their Team 8 National Tour ~47 no Suteki na Machi e~ in Kanagawa, marking the official return of Hitomi Honda to AKB from her Iz*One activities.
 And, they also held their Tandoku Concert, performing 48 songs non-stop, with the setlist being made by Yuki Kashiwagi.
 In that concert, the long-awaited 58th single was finally announced, "Nemohamo Rumor" with the senbatsu also being an AKB-only senbatsu, a first since Chance no Junban in 2010.
-Between August 9 and 17, several members tested positive for COVID-19, however they will be resuming activities after receiving a negative result on their final COVID-19 test.
 Yui Yokoyama announced her graduation from the group September 12, her graduation concert will be held on December 9 at AKB48 Theater.

 On December 8, 2021, at their 16th Anniversary concert, the group announced auditions for their 17th Generation.
 On top of this, a Team Shuffle was also announced, with the changes taking effect on February 6, 2022.
 Mion Mukaichi, Manaka Taguchi, Nanami Asai and Narumi Kuranoo were appointed captains of Team A, K, B and 4 respectively.
 On December 12, long-time member Miho Miyazaki announced her graduation from the group.
 Four days later, on December 16, Rena Kato announced her graduation from the group.
 They both graduated in February 2022.